-To gain visibility and get more LinkedIn connection request, there are 4 tips to know.
+To gain visibility and get LinkedIn connection request, there are 4 tips to know.
 In this article, I reveal all our secrets to receive up to 50 requests per day.

-Here are the 4 activation keys to rain connection requests into your LinkedIn messaging.💌
+Here are the 4 activation keys to have connection requests pouring into your LinkedIn inbox.💌

 - Have a radiant LinkedIn profile – your LinkedIn page should be the landing page for your site or service. 😎

 - Create content-marketing to showcase your expertise – you need to show your credibility on the network, prove that you can be trusted and are one of the best. 🥇

 - Be active on LinkedIn – to receive you have to give.
 If you want to get engagement, you need to be very active on the Btob network: commenting on posts from your potential clients and even competitors and showing that you exist. 📣

 - Boost engagement – by using tools like Podawaa, you’ll be able to improve your credibility and visibility very quickly.